Pratikshinde55/Docker-Three_Tier-Architecture/README.md

 # Three Tier Architecture using Docker
 Create Blogging Site using Docker manual method.

+- Set-up:

+I use AWS EC2 Instance for this work.
+The EC2 Amazon machine is Amazon-linux.

 - What is Three-tier Architecture:

  1. For Blogging Site I use "WordPress".